ivan006/BG-Laravel-Installer/readme.md

 But it’s ok because these advanced operations are often not required in startups.
 So this setup is perfect for beginner admin systems.
 On a side note in the initial phase of an administrative systems development it can really benefit from having flexibility.
 ## Type of data
 This system can facilitate normal business data.
 Both internal and external communication/data.
 Internal communication like accounting documents and external communication like marketing material.
+## Disclaimer
+Although this is theoretically a good system for startup businesses it may have problems later.
+Eventually migrating your data to a relational format hasn't yet been conceptualised.